ashleygmulligan2/split-flap/README.md

 ## Contributing

-Founding developers are ashley@seeking-satoshi.info and cody@seeking-satoshi.info
+Founding developers are ashley@seekingsatoshi.info and cody@seekingsatoshi.info

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.